ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/attachments/loading.js.markdown

 # Attachments: Loading Attachments

-There are a few methods that allow you to download attachments from a database:
+There are a few methods that allow you to load attachments from a database:

-**session.advanced.attachments.get()** can be used to download an attachment.
+**session.advanced.attachments.get()** can be used to load an attachment.
-**session.advanced.attachments.getNames()** can be used to download all attachment names that are attached to a document.
+**session.advanced.attachments.getNames()** can be used to load all attachment names that are attached to a document.
-**session.advanced.attachments.getRevision()** can be used to download an attachment of a revision document.
+**session.advanced.attachments.getRevision()** can be used to load an attachment of a revision document.
 **session.advanced.attachments.exists()** can be used to determine if an attachment exists on a document.

 ## Syntax